Central limit theorem for first-passage percolation time across thin cylinders: Introduction

-Clearly we have $\gc(d)\ge 1/(d+1)$ for $F$ having all moments finite and satisfying the conditions in Theorem \ref{thm:mainfpp1}.
-Is $\gc(d)$ actually equal to $1/(d+1)$?
-There are indications that this is true; in fact, for $d=2$, we are almost certain that this is the correct value. \begin{conj} For any $d\ge 2$, $\gc(d) = 1/(d+1)$. \end{conj} An interesting feature of the proof of Theorem \ref{thm:mainfpp1} is that while it is relatively easy to get a CLT for cylinders of width $n^{\alpha}$ for $\alpha$ sufficiently small, to go all the way up to $\alpha = 1/(d+1)$ one needs a somewhat complicated `renormalization' argument that has to be taken to a certain depth of recursion, where the depth depends on how close $\alpha$ is to $1/(d+1)$.
-We are not sure whether this renormalization step is fundamental to the problem or just an artifact of our proof.
+An interesting feature of the proof of Theorem \ref{thm:mainfpp1} is that while it is relatively easy to get a CLT for cylinders of width $n^{\alpha}$ for $\alpha$ sufficiently small, to go all the way up to $\alpha = 1/(d+1)$ one needs a somewhat complicated `renormalization' argument that has to be taken to a certain depth of recursion, where the depth depends on how close $\alpha$ is to $1/(d+1)$.
+This renormalization step is required because of the gap in the lower and upper bounds for the moments.
+We believe this step can be removed with the correct order for the moments.

 A deficiency of Theorem \ref{thm:mainfpp1} is that we do not have formulas for the mean and the variance of $a_n(h_n)$.
-Still, we have something: the following result states that under the hypotheses of Theorem~\ref{thm:mainfpp1} the mean grows linearly with $n$ and the growth rate does not depend on $h_n$ as long as $h_n\to\infty$.
+Still, we have some bounds: the following result states that under the hypotheses of Theorem~\ref{thm:mainfpp1} the mean grows linearly with $n$ and the growth rate does not depend on $h_n$ as long as $h_n\to\infty$.
 It also gives upper and lower bounds for the variance of $a_n(h_n)$.

 \begin{prop} Let $\mu_n(h_n)$ and $\gs_n^2(h_n)$ be the mean and variance of $a_n(h_n)$.
 Assume that $h_n \to \infty$ as $n\to\infty$.
 Then

 where $\nu(\mve_1)$ is defined as in \eqref{hw}.
 Moreover, if $F$ is admissible we have